percona/pmm/docs/api/inventory/add-service.md

 This section describes how to add a Service of any type to PMM Inventory.

 In PMM versions prior to 3.0.0, we featured a separate API call for each Service type.
 Starting with PMM 3.0.0, we have streamlined the process by offering single API endpoint for all Service types.

-Previously, the Service type was defined by the endpoint, such as `Services/AddMySQL`.
+Previously, the Service type was defined by the endpoint, i.e. `Services/AddMySQL`.
 In the new approach, the Service type must be specified as the top-level property of the request payload.
 As part of the single API endpoint update, we have deprecated individual API endpoints for each Service type.

 Here's how to add a Node of type `mysql` using the old and the new API calls: